fredokun/scriptex/README.md

 The two main generator backends are:

  1. a latex/PDF backend for printing and on-screen reading
- 2. a HTML/CSS/Javascript backend for interative web documents.
+ 2. a HTML/CSS/Javascript backend for interactive web documents.

 Tango is mostly developed to develop computer science courses as well as testable scientific papers ... but it might prove useful in other areas too.